George Moore (1920-2006)

 He worked for the Steck Company printers and publishers and Von Boeckmann-Jones supplies and printing.
 Mr. Moore was the longtime accountant of the Headliners Club from 1977 until his retirement in 1998.

 Although a numbers man by profession, he had a deep appreciation of the power of the written word.
-During his 20-year career at the Headliners Club, Moore assiduously set aside contributions from his salary for the benefit of the Headliners Foundation Scholarship Fund.
+During his 20-year career at the Headliners Club, Moore assiduously set aside contributions from his salary for the benefit of Headliners Foundation Scholarships.